Trans-Canada Air Lines: Aircraft on display

 One former TCA Lockheed L-1049G Super Constellation (CF-TGE), has been preserved by The Museum of Flight in Seattle, Washington.
-It is currently on display at the Museum's "Airpark" attraction.
+It is currently on display at the museum's "Airpark" attraction.

 A former TCA Vickers Viscount (CF-THG) is on display at the British Columbia Aviation Museum in Sidney, British Columbia.
 The aircraft has been completely refurbished by the museum.

+A former TCA and Transair operated Vickers Viscount 744 (CF-TGI / N22SN) is on display at the Pima Air & Space Museum in Tucson, Arizona, USA.

 Accidents and incidents

 Trans-Canada Air Lines had 13 aircraft accidents resulting in hull losses, with a total of 248 fatalities, between 1938 and 1963.
 These included: